 - Remove unused tracking codes from apps like HotJar or LuckyOrange.

 - Remove your Instagram or Twitter feeds and replace them with images or text that look like the feed, but keep them on your site.

 Largest Contentful Paint (LCP)

 This is when the page’s main content has been perceived to be loaded all the way.
-The page is considered loaded all the way when the largest element such as a text content, images or videos is fully visible.
+The page is considered loaded all the way when the largest element such as text content, images, or videos is fully visible.